Chow Chow (Rough)

 The Chow Chow will suit an owner who will enjoy their aloofness and independence and who doesn’t want a dog that shows a great deal of affection and instead gives their love at a distance!

 Health and Common Issues

 The most common health problems in the Chow are elbow dysplasia and eyelid problems.
 Like many breeds they can also suffer hip dysplasia (a condition that can lead to mobility problems).
 Hip scoring of dogs prior to breeding is therefore important.
 Some are also prone to cruciate problems.

 The Chow Chow does not require a lot of exercise – about an hour daily – but they do like the outdoors, and are quite happy doing their own thing in the back garden.
 They must have somewhere shaded and cool that they can retreat to in warm and hot weather.
 Too much exercise too young can lead to bone and joint problems in later life, so exercise must be monitored closely.

-Your dog's diet needs to have the right balance of all the main nutrient groups including a constant supply of fresh water.
-It's important to conduct regular body condition scores to ensure you keep your dog in ideal shape and remember to feed him at least twice daily and in accordance with the feeding guidelines of his particular food.
+Your Chow Chow's diet needs to have the right balance of all the main nutrient groups including a constant supply of fresh water.
+It's important to conduct regular body condition scores to ensure you keep your dog in ideal shape and remember to feed them at least twice daily and in accordance with the feeding guidelines of their particular food.